Do I need a visa to visit Canada?

 Answers others found useful

-- Do I need a visa if I am transiting through Canada to another destination?
+- Do I need a visa if I am travelling through Canada without stopping or visiting?

 - How do I help a family member or friend apply to visit Canada?